Perturbed Fourier uniqueness and interpolation results in higher dimensions: Introduction

 Let $f : \R \to \C$ be a suitably smooth function.
 One fundamental question, whose answers have consequences in several different areas of mathematical analysis, is the following: How to retrieve, with the ``minimal'' amount of information on $f$ and on its Fourier transform $\widehat{f},$ the values of $f$ (almost everywhere)?

-One of the first and most classical examples is the Shannon-Whittaker interpolation formula: If $\widehat{f}$ is compactly supported on an interval, which we suppose without loss of generality to be $[-1/2,1/2],$ then the \emph{pointwise} interpolation formula
+One of the first and most classical examples is the Shannon--Whittaker interpolation formula: If $\widehat{f}$ is compactly supported on an interval, which we suppose without loss of generality to be $[-1/2,1/2],$ then the \emph{pointwise} interpolation formula

 holds.
 Here and henceforth, we normalize for the Fourier transform of $f \in L^1(\R^d)$ by

 In fact, if $\widehat{f} \in L^2(\R)$ has support on $[-1/2,1/2],$ one has that $\{f(n)\}_{n \in \Z} \in \ell^2(\Z),$ and thus it may be proved that the series on the right-hand side of the Shannon--Whittaker formula converges uniformly on compact sets of $\C$, from which one may deduce that $f$ is an entire function of suitable exponential type.
 The condition that $\hat{f}$ is compactly supported is quite restrictive, however.
 Indeed, the celebrated \emph{Paley-Wiener theorem} implies that all functions $f \in L^2(\R)$ satisfying the above formula have compactly supported Fourier transforms, and thus represent only a relatively small amount of all $L^2$ functions.